jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 * Former responsible PIs
 * Current responsible PIs
 * PostDocs, grad students, and other researchers (??? need to verify this)

+If for some reason the creator, or originating PI, for the data package is unknown, it is acceptable to list the Jornada Basin LTER as the organization in this element.

 ### Other personnel and organization elements